f4ths/fyp-fake-news-detection/README.md

 ```

 ### Dataset
-The dataset used for this project was the LIAR dataset, which includes 12,836 human labelled short-form news content statements obtained from PolitiFact.com, and comes pre-split into train, valid, and test sets.
+The dataset used for this project was the LIAR dataset, which includes 12,836 human labelled short-form news content statements obtained from PolitiFact.com, and comes pre-split into train, valid, and test sets as train.tsv, valid.tsv, and test.tsv.

 Obtain the .tsv files of the three sets from https://paperswithcode.com/dataset/liar.

 ### GloVe word embeddings